2023 WAFU B U20 Cup of Nations: Daniel Afful named Man-of-the-Match in Niger draw

-Ghana's U20 male national team, the Black Satellites, kicked off their U20WAFU Boys campaign with a 1-1 draw against Niger yesterday, and it was goalkeeper Daniel Afful who stole the spotlight with his exceptional performance.
+Ghana's U20 male national team, the Black Satellites, kicked off their U20WAFU Boys campaign with a 1-1 draw against Niger yesterday, and goalkeeper Daniel Afful stole the spotlight with his exceptional performance.

 Afful's outstanding display between the posts earned him the well-deserved title of Man of the Match.